kuaizi/softether/README.md

-softether automatically compile the latest version
+Softether automatically compile the latest version from http://www.softether-download.com/files/softether/

+I create a trigger to weekly rebuild this repo.
+Good luck!